jeremie-rostan/agno-agents-for-educators/README.md

 This repository showcases practical multi-agent systems that help educators with various tasks, from teacher evaluations to curriculum development.
 Each example demonstrates how to build sophisticated AI workflows using Agno's agent framework.

 ## Examples
+(Note that examples are given functional, but raw.
+You will want to test and refine them!)

 ### 1. Teacher Evaluation Multi-Agent System